hughrun/feedfinder/README.md

 ### getSite

-`getSite(url)` take a full feed URL and returns an object with the site url, the provided feed url, and the site name, or alternatively returns an error in the form of a string.
+`getSite(url)` takes a full feed URL and returns an object with the site url, the provided feed url, and the site name, or alternatively returns an error in the form of a string.

 Examples: